praveenLT/java-testng-selenium4-appium-web-sample/README.md

-# Sample automation test in Java-TestNG-appium for LambdaTest
+# Sample automation test in Java-TestNG-Appium for LambdaTest

 ### Environment Setup